 Mosquitos find us by sensing our body heat and by “smelling” the CO2 we produce.
 Mosquito coils mostly work by camouflaging our presence.
 These smoky things have been linked to cancer so I’m not terribly keen on using them.

 On Ko Phangan our local 7-11 sold coils that actually killed mozzies rather than putting them off the scent.
 These worked quite well under our shady deck, but I really wouldn’t want to breath that stuff too often.

 10. Mosquito Repellent.

 Use it.
-DEET is the most effective and in all the “Jungle Strength” formulations.
+DEET is often the most effective and in most “Jungle Strength” formulations.
 It’s powerful stuff and can only be used on children in low concentrations.
 I avoid it whenever possible.
 It also dissolves plastics and synthetics, so don’t get it on your sunglasses, watch strap, non-natural fibers, anything.